This post contains affiliate links.

 For Families and Schools | Age 4-8 | 4 players | Price $$$ | Duration 45-90 min

 Wildcraft!
-An Herbal Adventure GameOpens in a new tab. is a cooperative game that teaches children about edible and medicinal plants in a fun way.
+An Herbal Adventure Game is a cooperative game that teaches children about edible and medicinal plants in a fun way.

 Players work together to climb a mountain.
 They need to match 25 medicinal plants (belonging to different ecosystems) to diseases or problems they cure to progress along the way.